AlibabaCloudDocs/domain/intl.en-US/Domain name management/Change domain information/Transfer domain name ownership.md

 1. Log on to the [Domains console](https://dc.console.aliyun.com/?spm=a2c1d.8251217.1002.19.7e29eef5kAnBeP#/domain/list).

-2. On the **Domain Names** page, click the domain name for which you want to transfer the ownership to go to the **Basic Information** page.
+2. On the **Domain Name List** page, click the domain name for which you want to transfer the ownership to go to the **Basic Information** page.

     ![Transfer 2](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1448017951/p76529.png)